 Graduate Studies Onboarding

-Graduate Studies will provide onboarding training, resources, and system access to all new graduate program coordinators.
-The graduate program coordinator role encompasses many duties and responsibilities so it is essential new staff receive the support and guidance they need for their new positions.
-Please contact Elizabeth Sturdy, Director of Advising and Mentoring, to begin the onboarding process and/or notify of staff changes.
+Graduate Studies provides initial onboarding training, resources, and system access to all new Graduate Program Coordinators.
+The Graduate Coordinator role encompasses many duties and responsibilities, so it is essential new staff receive the support and guidance they need to begin their new positions.
+Please contact Senior Academic Advisors Brad Wolf (firstname.lastname@example.org) & Wallace Woods (email@example.com) to begin the onboarding process and/or notify of staff changes.

 New graduate program coordinators will be asked to complete the following online trainings.